-In addition to the capital projects mentioned, residential and commercial development activity continues throughout Prince William County.
+In addition to the capital projects mentioned, residential and commercial development activity continues throughout the County.
 Cooperative efforts with developers have led to the design and developer-funded construction of major interceptor sewers, sewage pumping stations, water transmission lines and associated infrastructure.
-In fiscal years 2020 and 2019, developers installed and conveyed to the Authority for ownership and operation approximately 27 miles and 41 miles, respectively, of additional water mains, sanitary sewers, and related infrastructure representing approximately \$13.9 million and \$27.1 million, respectively, in total value.
+In fiscal years 2021 and 2020, developers installed and conveyed to the Authority for ownership and operation approximately 32 miles and 27 miles, respectively, of additional water mains, sanitary sewers, and related infrastructure representing approximately \$23.6 million and \$13.9 million, respectively, in total value.

-In fiscal year 2020, 464 development plans representing 1,285 residential units and 3.8 million square feet of commercial development were reviewed, and over 34 miles of water and sewer mains were inspected.
-In fiscal year 2019, 452 development plans representing 916 residential units and 5.9 million square feet of commercial development were reviewed, and over 24 miles of water and sewer mains were inspected.
+In fiscal year 2021, 435 development plans representing 778 residential units and 3.8 million square feet of commercial development were reviewed, and over 26 miles of water and sewer mains were inspected.
+In fiscal year 2020, 464 development plans representing 916 residential units and 5.9 million square feet of commercial development were reviewed, and over 34 miles of water and sewer mains were inspected.